TreeKat71/fluentd-tutorial/README.md

 Examples for Fluentd
 ------------
-A notes for my learning path to fluentd.
+A notes for my learning to fluentd.

 I used `mingrammer/flog` to mimic log generation.